5 vegan restaurant choices for those attending CES

 Tacotarian

-One of the partners in Tacotarian is John Simmons, whose Firefly made tapas accessible to Las Vegans in part through creative coupling with other cuisines.
+One of the partners in Tacotarian is John Simmons, whose Firefly made tapas accessible to Las Vegans, in part, through creative coupling with other cuisines.
 Tacotarian is another creative coupling — plant-based and Mexican — and presents all of the old favorites, such as carne asada, al pastor, barbacoa and chorizo, without involving animals and without making that obvious.
 They say they have “the largest selection of vegan tacos in the universe,” but also serve burritos, quesadillas, enchiladas and more.
-In this case, the downtown location is an offshoot of the west-valley original.
+The downtown location is an offshoot of the west-valley original.

 1130 S. Casino Center Blvd., 702-366-9116, tacotarianlv.com